-Marcus Rashford MBE visited us on 22 October with his mother Melanie to see how we will be responding to soaring demand this Christmas with our new warehouse, which will be named after Melanie.
+Marcus Rashford MBE visits us on 22 October 2020 with his mother Melanie.
+They have interest in our response to soaring demand this Christmas with our new warehouse.
+FareShare GM will name the warehouse after Melanie Rashford.

-The England International’s visit came just after Government’s rejection of calls to continue the free school meals voucher scheme – which ensure the UK’s most vulnerable children can access food when school is out.
+The England International’s visit came just after the Government’s rejection of calls to continue the free school meals voucher scheme.
+These ensure the UK’s most vulnerable children can access food when school is out.

-Thanks to Marcus Rashford’s support, FareShare Greater Manchester – based in Marcus’s home city and run by partner charity EMERGE – has taken on additional warehouse space to respond to the crisis.
-The new unit, which has been named Melanie Maynard House after Marcus’s mother – who Marcus praises for having worked tirelessly to provide for him and his siblings as a single mother – could enable us to more than treble the amount of food distributed each week.
+Thanks to Marcus Rashford’s support, FareShare Greater Manchester takes on additional warehouse space to respond to the crisis.
+We will rename the new unit Melanie Maynard House after Marcus’s mother.
+Marcus praises her frequently for her tireless work to provide for him and his siblings as a single mother.
+The unit enables us to more than treble the amount of food we can distribute each week.

 However, the warehouse space is in need of major refurbishment, which is why we have launched a £500,000 fundraising appeal – calling for financial donations to fund this vital work as we brace for demand to increase further, as thousands of vulnerable families in the region experience their toughest winter yet.

-Marcus and Melanie toured the new and existing warehouses to meet the Greater Manchester team of staff and volunteers who have been working tirelessly through the pandemic to get food onto the plates of people who need it most.
-In Greater Manchester alone, FareShare is now distributing over 80 tonnes of food each week – equivalent to over 200,000 meals – to vulnerable children, families and individuals.
+Marcus and Melanie toured the new and existing warehouses to meet the Greater Manchester team of staff and volunteers.
+The team is working tirelessly through the pandemic to get food onto the plates of people who need it most.
+In Greater Manchester alone, FareShare is now distributing over 80 tonnes of food each week.
+In essence, that’s equivalent to over 200,000 meals, especially to vulnerable children, families and individuals.

 We are so grateful to Marcus and Melanie for taking the time to visit our warehouse and meet our team of dedicated staff and volunteers.
 The Covid-19 crisis has presented a challenge like nothing we have ever experienced and we continue to work tirelessly to get food to the children, families and individuals who need it most.
 It was an honour to host Marcus and Melanie and we are proud to name our new warehouse Melanie Maynard House in recognition of Melanie and all other parents doing their best across the UK to provide for their children during this difficult time and all year round.